 The local authority works out the business rates bill for a property by multiplying the rateable value of the property by the appropriate non-domestic multiplier.
-There are two multipliers: the national nondomestic rating multiplier and the small business non-domestic rating multiplier.
+There are two multipliers: the national non-domestic rating multiplier and the small business non-domestic rating multiplier.
 The Government sets the multipliers for each financial year, except in the City of London where special arrangements apply.

-Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are not entitled to certain other mandatory relief[s] or are liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the national non-domestic rating multiplier.
+Ratepayers who occupy a property with a rateable value which does not exceed £50,999 (and who are not entitled to certain other mandatory relief[s] nor liable for unoccupied property rates) will have their bills calculated using the lower small business non-domestic rating multiplier, rather than the national non-domestic rating multiplier.

 The multiplier for a financial year is based on the previous year's multiplier adjusted to reflect the Consumer Price Index (CPI) inflation figure for the September prior to the billing year.
+The multiplier is however being "frozen" for 2022/23 to the same level as that for 2021/22.
 The current multipliers are shown on the front of your bill.